-9. Conclusions
+9 Conclusions

 We have shown how to prove global convergence with probability one for direct-search methods applied to linearly constrained optimization when the polling directions are randomly generated.
 We have also derived a worst-case analysis for the number of iterations and function evaluations.
-Such worstcase complexity bounds are established with overwhelming probability and are of the order of ε^{-2} , where $\epsilon > 0$ is the threshold of criticality.
-It was instrumental for such probabilistic analyzes to extend the concept of probabilistic descent from unconstrained to linearly constrained optimization.
+Such worst-case complexity bounds are established with overwhelming probability and are of the order of ε^{-2} , where $\epsilon > 0$ is the threshold of criticality.
+It was instrumental for such probabilistic analyses to extend the concept of probabilistic descent from unconstrained to linearly constrained optimization.
 We have also refined such bounds in terms of the problem dimension and number of constraints for two specific subclasses of problems, where it is easier to exhibit an improvement over deterministic direct search.
-The numerical behavior of our probabilistic strategies was found coherent with those findings, outperforming the one of classical deterministic direct searches.
+The numerical behavior of probabilistic strategies was found coherent with those findings, as we observed that simple direct-search frameworks with probabilistic polling techniques can perform better than variants based on deterministic guarantees.
+The performance of our algorithm, especially when compared to the well-established solvers tested, is encouraging for further algorithmic developments.

 A natural extension of the presented work is the treatment of general, nonlinear constraints.
-One possibility is to apply the augmented Lagrangian method, where a sequence of subproblems containing all the possible original linear constraints is solved by direct search, as it was done in [23] for the deterministic case.
+One possibility is to apply the augmented Lagrangian method, where a sequence of subproblems containing all the possible original linear constraints is solved by direct search, as it was done in [28] for the deterministic case.
 Although it is unclear at the moment whether the extension of the probabilistic analysis would be straightforward, it represents an interesting perspective of the present work.
-Another avenue focuses on the linearization of the constraints, see [26], and adapting the random generation techniques of the polling directions to this setting would also represent a continuation of our research.
+Other avenues may include linearizing constraints [31], using a barrier approach to penalize infeasibility [5], or making use of a merit function [20].
+Adapting the random generation techniques of the polling directions to any of these settings would also represent a continuation of our research.

-A.Deterministic computation of positive cone generators
+A Deterministic computation of positive cone generators

-Provided a certain linear independence condition is satisfied, the positive generators of the approximate tangent cone can be computed as follows (see [20, Proposition 5.2]).
+Provided a certain linear independence condition is satisfied, the positive generators of the approximate tangent cone can be computed as follows (see [25, Proposition 5.2]).

-Proposition A.1.
-Let $x \in \mathcal{F}$, $\alpha > 0$, and assume that the set of generators of $N(x, \alpha)$ has the form $[W_e - W_e \ W_i]$.
+Proposition A.1 Let $x \in \mathcal{F}$, $\alpha > 0$, and assume that the set of generators of $N(x, \alpha)$ has the form $[W_e \ -W_e \ W_i]$.
 Let B be a basis for the null space of W_e^{\top} , and suppose that $W_i^{\top}B = Q^{\top}$ has full row rank.
 If R is a right inverse for Q^{\top} and N is a matrix whose columns form a basis for the null space of Q^{\top} , then the set positively generates $T(x, \alpha)$.

-$$Y = \begin{bmatrix} -BR & BN & -BN \end{bmatrix}$$ (32)
+$$Y = \begin{bmatrix} -BR & BN & -BN \end{bmatrix} \tag{A.1}$$